Emily Dickinson Lexicon

 demand, n.
 [Fr. demande; see demand, v.] (webplay: ask, common, grace, making, obtain, right, seek, will).

-- Desire; need; want to possess; necessity to obtain; [fig.] asking; prayer; petition.
+- Desire; need; yearning; intense longing to possess; [fig.] asking; prayer; petition.

 demand (-ed, -eth, -s), v.
 [Fr. demander < L. dēmandāre, give in charge, entrust, commit.] (webplay: answer, children, generally, have, king, little, obtain, put, rendered, thing, who, work).

-- Command; order; charge; mandate by virtue of an office or position of authority; (see Job 38:3).
+- Command; order; charge to provide; require by right; mandate by virtue of authority; (see Job 38:3).

 - Carry; bear; behave; conduct.